-HCA has created Total Readmission Expert (TREX), a data driven tool to predict a patient's risk for readmission within 30 days.
-This tool utilizes data from 11 sources including: length of stay, chief complaint code, admission type (inpatients only), and emergency admission, attending and admitting physician specialty, procedure code and severity, patient height, weight and BMI, pt gender and age, previous visits in any HCA facility, previous ED visits in any HCA facility.
+HCA Healthcare has created Total Readmission Expert (TREX), a data driven tool to predict a patient's risk for readmission within 30 days.
+This tool utilizes data from 11 sources including: length of stay, chief complaint code, admission type (inpatients only), emergency admission, attending and admitting physician specialty, procedure code and severity, patient height, weight and BMI, pt gender and age, previous visits in any HCA Healthcare facility, and previous ED visits in any HCA Healthcare facility.
 This risk stratification tool populates the case management worklist of patients automatically for all patients.

-Sky Ridge Medical Center plans to continue to reduce our readmission rates especially in this most vulnerable population.
+Swedish Medical Center plans to continue to reduce our readmission rates overall.
 We will incorporate patient and family education about continuing care into our discharge processes.